ericbalawejder/advent-of-code/src/main/java/aoc/year2020/README.md

 #### [Day 22](https://github.com/ericbalawejder/advent-of-code/tree/main/src/main/java/aoc/year2020/day22)
-The challenge involves playing a card game that has a simple set of rules.
+The challenge involves playing a cardOne game that has a simple set of rules.
 It involves keeping track of two stacks of cards.
-The rules are simple: both players play one card from the top of their deck, highest card wins, winning player keeps both cards.
+The rules are simple: both players play one cardOne from the top of their deck, highest cardOne wins, winning player keeps both cards.

 Part two involves a new rule that spans a separate game.
 The first algorithm is modified to use recursion to solve the sub-games the are created by the new rule.